Gertobin11/match2kidzgame/README.md

 ### Testing with Validators
 #### HTML
-The HTML files I've tested with [HTML Validator](https://validator.w3.org/) which gave me 2 errors for index.html for putting my a tag elements outside the button elements , you can see the results [here]().So I just deleted the button and changed the a role to button and this sorted the problems.
-After doing that edit  I Passed it through the validator again and it Passed with no errors , you can see the result [here]().
+The HTML files I've tested with [HTML Validator](https://validator.w3.org/) which gave me 2 errors for index.html for putting my a tag elements outside the button elements , you can see the results [here](assets/images/test-images/index-page-validation-fail.jpg).So I just deleted the button and changed the a role to button and this sorted the problems.
+ After doing that edit  I Passed it through the validator again and it Passed,with no errors , you can see the result [here](assets/images/test-images/index-page-validation-pass.jpg).
 The next page I checked was my game.html page , but before I ran it I corrected any button tag which was inside an a tag ,After doing that it passed straight away.
-You can see the result [here]().
+You can see the result [here](assets/images/test-images/game-page-validation-pass.jpg).
 The last page of html I passed through was my contact.html.
 I had a section to provide a map for users but I found this unnessacery So i removed this section and made sure my cdns were matching the other pages.
-It passed and you can check the results [here]().
+It passed and you can check the results [here](assets/images/test-images/contact-page-validation-pass.jpg).

 #### CSS
 The CSS file I've tested with with [CSS Validator](http://jigsaw.w3.org/css-validator/) which Passed FIRST GO!!!
+You can see the result [here](assets/images/test-images/css-validator-pass.jpg)

 #### Javascript
 The Javascript files Iv'e tested with [JShint](https://jshint.com/) which threw up a few [errors](assets/images/test-images/jshint-result-after-fixing-semi-colon-issue.png) , which were mainly a few missing semi colons, but after I fixed that I had 5 undeclared variables which  4 were the arguments(easy,medium,hard,count) that I put into my function, So I declared those and I was left with an undeclared $ from using jQuery.
 I just econfigured the JSHint to include JQuery and new Javascript features (es6) and it has shown no faults.
-You can see the last passed test [here]().
+You can see the last passed test [here](assets/images/test-images/jshint-validation-pass.jpg).